In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Fruits are a great snack in your clean eating meal plan.

 When choosing our fruits and vegetables, we buy organic to minimize our exposure to chemicals and GMOs.
+And when that’s not possible, we’ll consult the Dirty Dozen and Clean Fifteen recommendations.
 Also, the fresher the food, the more nutrients it contains.

 Whenever possible, shop at the local farmer’s market and buy foods that are in season.